Sccr0123/Epic-Note-Taker/README.md

 You are required to submit BOTH of the following for review:

-* The URL of the functional, deployed application.
+* The URL of the functional, deployed application: https://peaceful-crag-75725.herokuapp.com/

 * The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project.
+Give the repository a unique name and include a README describing the project: https://github.com/Sccr0123/Epic-Note-Taker

 - - -
 © 2022 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.